BCDevOps/devops-platform-workshops/101-lab/content/04_configuring_deployments.md

   - From this view you can see that `replicas` are configurable

 ## Versioning a Deployment Configuration
-At this point in time, your deployment configuration has undergone many changes, such as adding environment variables and adding health checks.
+At this point in time, your deployment has undergone many changes, such as adding environment variables and adding health checks.
-Review the deployment configuration `ReplicaSets` tab:
+Review your rocketchat deployment's `ReplicaSets` tab:
   - Navigate to your Deployment and select `ReplicaSets`
   <kbd>![Rocketchat deployment details screen showing ReplicaSets tabs](./images/04_deployment_configuration.png)</kbd>
   - Select your latest replica set and select `edit`